AkshayRamakrishnann/classification_oneDAL/README.md

 A non-parametric classification algorithm that predicts the class of a new data point based on the classes of its K nearest neighbors in the training data.
 The model is trained by storing the training data and computing the distances between data points.

 # Installation

+To run this project, you will need to have Python 3 and the following packages installed:

+->pandas

+->numpy

+->scikit-learn

+->oneDAL

+# Intel DevMesh
+This project was implemented using the oneDAL library from Intel DevMesh. oneDAL is an open-source library that provides optimized implementations of common machine learning algorithms for CPUs and GPUs.
+The library is written in C++ and provides Python bindings for easy integration into Python-based machine learning applications.

+# Results

+The performance of the three classification algorithms on the testing data is as follows:

+->Logistic Regression: 90.14% accuracy

+->SVM: 80.75% accuracy

+->KNN: 77.94% accuracy
+As we can see, logistic regression performs the best, with an accuracy of over 90%, while SVM and KNN perform worse, with accuracies of around 80% and 77%, respectively.